sueda/eol-cloth/README.md

-# EoL-Cloth
+# EOL-Cloth
 Eulerian-on-Lagrangian Cloth Simulation
 ## Info
-EoL-Cloth is a simulation tool for simulating the phenomenon of cloth sliding over sharp geometric features such as boxes and points.
+EOL-Cloth is a simulation tool for simulating the phenomenon of cloth sliding over sharp geometric features such as boxes and points.
 It was developed at Texas A&M University and the coinciding publication was presented at SIGGRAPH 2018.

-Check out the project page [here](http://faculty.cs.tamu.edu/sueda/projects/eol-cloth/ "EoL-Cloth").
+Check out the project page [here](http://faculty.cs.tamu.edu/sueda/projects/eol-cloth/ "EOL-Cloth").

 ## Installing
 #### Dependencies